Binary Neural Networks for Memory-Efficient and Effective Visual Place Recognition in Changing Environments: Binary Neural Networks for VPR

-BNNs are highly optimized for the classification.
-The fully connected (FC) stage of classifiers is often populated with a large number of neurons.
+BNNs are highly optimized for classification.
+The fully-connected (FC) stage of classifiers is often populated with a large number of neurons.
 AlexNet and VGG16, for example, include 4096 units in each layer.
 When it comes to training a model for VPR, the hyper-parameters of the FC layers should be revised.
-Our best binary model is trained using 256 neurons per layer, which is less if compared with the 4096 neurons used by AlexNet.
-The use of smaller FC layers is based on the intuition that a less capable classifier stage enforces learning more distinctive convolutional features.
-Furthermore, we observe that using a full precision FC stage improves the overall VPR performance and makes the training faster.
-Indeed, a BNN requires a longer training time because of the noise-induced by binary weights and activations in the loss function \cite{alizadeh2018a}.
-Thus, having fewer binary weights in the network decreases the noise and the learning time.
-It is relevant mentioning that FC stage tuning is applicable only when VPR is carried out with convolution features as the tuned FC stage is removed from the model (Figure \ref{fig:depth_reduction}.B).
+Our best binary model is trained using 256 32-bit neurons per FC layer (Fig. \ref{fig:depth_reduction}.B).
+The optimal FC size of 256 neurons has been determined empirically by training and testing several models.
+The use of a full-precision instead of binary FC stage is based on the following considerations.
+Binary weights are a source of gradient noise \cite{hubara2017quantized} that renders the training more complex and longer to complete \cite{toneva2018an}.
+Using 32-bit FC reduces the number of binary weights that need to be learnt, making training more stable.
+Smoother training has a lower chance to overshoot a loss function’s minimum resulting in a better optimized model.
+Fig. \ref{fig:fc_study} shows the VPR performance of the proposed model for various FC sizes.
+The performance peak corresponds to 256 full-precision neurons.
+It is relevant mentioning that FC stage tuning is applicable only when VPR is carried out with convolutional features (Fig. \ref{fig:depth_reduction}.C).This is the case of the proposed FloppyNet, which uses \textit{pool5} features for VPR, as detailed in Section \ref{ssec:floppynet}.